-A human digestive system which is also known as the alimentary canal and various digestive glands.
+Human digestive system which is also known as the alimentary canal and various digestive glands.
 The alimentary canal is a muscular tube which extends from the mouth to the anus.
-The parts of the human digestive system include – mouth, oral cavity, teeth, esophagus, pharynx, stomach, small intestine, large intestine, and anus.
+The parts of the human digestive system include – mouth, oral cavity, teeth, oesophagus, pharynx, stomach, small intestine, large intestine, and anus.

 The oral cavity has three parts –the palate, tongue, and teeth.